YouTube Statistics Every Marketer Should Know

 These engagement benchmarks help you understand whether your content is performing above or below the norm.

-The average YouTube video engagement rate (likes + comments / views) is 1.63%.
-That baseline comes from Socialinsider.
+The average YouTube video engagement rate (likes + comments / views) is 1.63% (Socialinsider).
 If you're above 2%, your content is outperforming most channels.
+For a full breakdown of the benchmarks that matter, see our guide to YouTube metrics and KPIs.

-Videos between 7 and 15 minutes get the most engagement.
-This sweet spot balances depth with attention span — Statista.
-Longer isn't always better — and shorter isn't necessarily more engaging.
+Videos between 7 and 15 minutes get the most engagement (Statista).
+This sweet spot balances depth with attention span — longer isn't always better.

-The first 30 seconds of a YouTube video determine whether 60% of viewers will stay or leave.
-Audience retention data from YouTube Analytics benchmarks confirms that your hook matters more than anything.
-Front-load your value proposition.
+The first 30 seconds of a YouTube video determine whether 60% of viewers will stay or leave (YouTube Creator Academy).
+Audience retention data confirms that your hook matters more than anything.

-Videos posted on Fridays and Saturdays get the highest average view counts.
-Weekend publishing aligns with peak leisure browsing — Hootsuite.
+Videos posted on Fridays and Saturdays get the highest average view counts (Hootsuite).
 For detailed timing data, see our guide on the best time to post on YouTube.

-Comment count correlates more strongly with ranking than likes or shares.
-YouTube's algorithm treats comments as a strong engagement signal — Backlinko.
+Comment count correlates more strongly with ranking than likes or shares (Backlinko).
+YouTube's algorithm treats comments as a strong engagement signal.
 End your videos with a question or call-to-action that invites discussion.

 YouTube Live Streaming Statistics